google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Ishmael's Blessing in Disguise?

-Also keep in mind, that Ishmael had to be removed from Abraham's household, in order for him to serve out his true purpose as well?
-For you must know, that Ishmael's purpose, dealt with him (in his own right) to becoming the great nation, that God had proclaimed him to be:
+Also, keep in mind that Ishmael had to be removed from Abraham's household for him to serve his true purpose as well.
+For you must know that Ishmael's purpose dealt with him (in his own right) to become the great nation that God had proclaimed him to be:

 "God heard the boy crying and the angel of God called to Hagar from heaven and said to her, 'What is the matter, Hagar?
 Do not be afraid; God has heard the boy crying as he lies there.
 Lift the boy up and take him by the hand, for I will make him into a great nation.'" -- (Genesis 21:17-18)

-And know, that this had to have happened, because God had already made a promise, to both Abraham and Hagar.
-For we must always remember, that God always keeps His promises.
+And know that this had to have happened because God had already made a promise to both Abraham and Hagar, for we must never forget that God always keeps His promises.

 Bible Study Online